ivop/atariterm/README.md

 * Home Clear
 * Arrows are cursor keys without needing to press Control.

+##### Platforms

+* Linux and your favorite terminal emulator that supports vt100/ANSI.

+* Windows.
+It compiles with cygwin (not MSYS2 because it lacks termios).
+Run it in cygwin's mintty.
+Cmd.exe is way too slow.
+You need to hack the atari800 sources to use strcasecmp as Util_stricmp (util.h) or it won't compile.

+* macOS. atari800 does not compile cleanly with XCode's clang.
+I used brew install gcc.
+After that, it runs fine and the terminal is fast enough.

 ##### Screenshots

 * gnome-terminal, running the supplied sample disk